‘It is easier to find men who will volunteer to die, than to find those who are willing to endure pain with patience.’

 – Julius Caesar

-– reduce your range of motion to parallel or slightly below;
+a. reduce your range of motion to parallel or slightly below

-– stick to high reps instead of adding a lot of weight and doing 3-5 reps;
+– stick to high reps instead of adding a lot of weight and doing low reps

-– give enough time to your body to recover in between sessions;
+– give enough time to your body to recover between sessions

-Obviously, if you are doing a lot of dips too frequently your shoulders won’t have enough time to recover.
-When you plan your workouts listen to your body’s feedback.
+If you are doing a lot of dips frequently, your shoulders won’t have enough time to recover.
+When you plan your workouts, listen to your body’s feedback.

-Doing wide grip dips will kill your shoulder in no time.
-Gymnasts may be able to do it but they’ve been training since babies and have the needed flexibility.
+Wide grip dips will kill your shoulders in no time.
+Gymnasts can do wide grip dips without pain, but they’ve been training since babies and have the needed flexibility.

-Bench dips are shoulder destroyers and are in fact more shoulder unfriendly than the parallel bar dip.
+Bench dips are shoulder destroyers.
+They are even more shoulder unfriendly than the parallel bar dip.